hieunv0828/yocto-autobuilder2/README.md

 ### Code layout
-- [builders.py](builders.py) -- configures the builders with minimal buildsteps to invoke the yocto-autobuilder-helper scripts
+- [builders.py](builders.py) -- configures the builders with minimal buildsteps to invoke the yocto-autobuilder-helper scripts reporters/
-- lib/
-  - [wiki.py](lib/wiki.py) -- implements some mediawiki related functionality as used by the wikilog plugin reporters/
-  - [wikilog.py](reporters/wikilog.py) -- our custom plugin to write info on build failures to a wiki page
+  - [swatbot.py](reporters/swatbot.py) -- our custom plugin to write info on build failures to a swatbot instance
 - steps/
   - [writelayerinfo.py](steps/writelayerinfo.py) -- write the user supplied (or default) repos to a JSON file for use by the scripts
 - [config.py](config.py) -- goal is to contain all values that might need changing to redeploy this code elsewhere.
 Goal hasn't yet been met.
 - [master.cfg](master.cfg) -- calls into other scripts to do most configuration.
 Cluster specific config still lives here (i.e. controller url).
 - [schedulers.py](schedulers.py) -- sets up the force schedulers with controls for modifying inputs for each builder.
-- [services.py](services.py) -- configures irc, mail and wikilog reporters.
+- [services.py](services.py) -- configures irc, mail and swatbot reporters.
 - [workers.py](workers.py) -- configures the worker objects
 - [www.py](www.py) -- sets up the web UI